smartmonkeyio/knowledgebase/docs/products/Highway/Help_EN.md

 # Highway help

 ## Upload file with list of services and vehicles
-Highway es capaz de leer archivos de Excel (XLS y XLSX) con un formato de columnas estándar definido por SmartMonkey.
+Highway is capable of processing Excel files (XLS y XLSX) with a predefined standard format of columns by SmartMonkey.

-## Descargar plantilla para lista de servicios y vehículos
+## Download template to fill your list of services and vehicles
 En la página inicial se puede descargar la plantilla bajo el enlace "Descargar la plantilla".

 ## Problemas con el archivo de servicios